TikTok sues Biden administration to block new law that could lead to U.S. ban

 Washington — TikTok, the widely popular social media app, and its parent company ByteDance filed a lawsuit against the Justice Department on Tuesday over a new law that requires it to cut ties with its China-based owner within a year or be effectively banned from the United States.

-The suit, filed in federal court in Washington, D.C., alleges that the measure signed into law by President Biden last month is unconstitutional.
-The suit calls for the court to block Attorney General Merrick Garland from enforcing the measure.
+The petition filed in federal court in Washington, D.C., alleges that the measure signed into law by President Biden last month is unconstitutional in part because it violates the First Amendment rights of its users in the U.S. by effectively shutting down their access to the popular forum.
+Filed with the U.S. Court of Appeals for the District of Columbia Circuit, the petition calls for the court to block Attorney General Merrick Garland from enforcing the measure.

 The suit names TikTok and ByteDance as plaintiffs and was filed against Garland.